YeLwinOo-Steve/pretty_animated_text/README.md

 # Pretty Animated Text

-A ui plugin that provides you gorgeous and customizable animated text widgets so that you can use it effortlessly.
+An animation UI plugin that provides you with gorgeous and customizable animated text widgets so that you can use them effortlessly in your project.

 ## Preview Website